usaspiff/sharkey-chefs-V3/content/blog/butternut-squash-soup/index.md

 - Add in the apple or pear and cover for an additional 15 minutes.
 - With a hand-held blender (or very carefully in a food processor), puree contents of pot.
 - Return to simmer, partially covered for 20 minutes.
-- Add salt to taste and serve.
+- Add salt and mapple syrup to taste and serve.